 Treatment Options for a Ganglioneuroblastoma

-Treatment usually begins with surgical removal of the tumor.
-Then chemotherapy and radiation are used to prevent regrowth.
+tumor.
+Chemotherapy and radiation are then used to prevent regrowth.

 Related Types of Neurological Tumors